MicrosoftDocs/microsoft-salescopilot-docs/articles/features-d365-users.md

 The planner highlights areas such as natural language communication, deeper integration with Microsoft 365 applications, and new role-specific insights and recommendations.

-Note that the features on this roadmap are intended exclusively for Copilot for Sales users and will not be included within the limited functionality.
+The features on this roadmap are intended exclusively for Copilot for Sales users and will not be included within the limited functionality.

 ## Frequently asked questions